Elon Musk

 In art school, they teach “When everything is important, nothing is important”.
 In UX design, when you make the visual weight of too many things on a given screen the same, you create a visual hierarchy that does not inform the user about what is important vs less important.
 Therefore, whenever you add something you need to always consider whether it is worth degrading the visual weight of other existing things or if you should remove existing things to make room for the new thing.

-As this relates to a “Process“, a few years ago we were hired to redesign an existing product but the first priority was to get the live product working.
+As this relates to a “Process“, a few years ago we were hired to redesign an existing product, but the first priority was to get the live product working.
 Soon after we engaged with our client, we fixed the existing code and were ready to deploy it – but we couldn’t because the client’s development team was still working out the details of their new Continuous Integration (CI) scheme and how our team was going to get integrated with it.
 We suggested that, for this particular release, we simply push the updated code files to production manually without CI in place.
 Then, we will shift our focus to the redesign effort while the client development team takes their time to implement a proper CI scheme for us to use.
-Processes can be good but when teams get so programmed to follow them, it can prevent teams from considering simple, logical solutions.
+Processes can be good, but when teams get so programmed to follow them, it can prevent teams from considering simple, logical solutions.

 3. Simplify or Optimize